JMcAmmond/SharePoint-React-Boilerplate/README.md

 Listed below are all the styled components available in this boilerplate.
 Each component should have a short description of what it does, all the props available for this component, and an example of how to use it.

 ### Styled Container
-The Styled Container come with a bunch of preset CSS styles that should help make your application look better without having to write very much CSS yourself.
+Styled Container gives you a HTML section element with some styles to make it look nice.
 Styled Container is often used in conjunction with Styled Row, however this is not necessary.

 ##### Props
 | Prop Name   | Type     | Default                     | Description                                                                             |